Voters in Gabon choose a new president in the first election since the 2023 military coup

 Voters cast their ballots

-Dozens of voters, from various age groups, lined up at ballot stations in the capital city, Libreville, as voting progressed peacefully.
+Dozens of voters, from various age groups, lined up at ballot stations early Saturday in the capital city, Libreville, as voting progressed peacefully.

-Jonas Obiang told the AP while waiting to cast his ballot in the district of Damas that he would vote for Bilie-By-Nze because he viewed the transition since the 2023 coup as a failure.
+Jonas Obiang told the AP while waiting to cast his ballot in the working-class district of Damas that he would vote for Bilie-By-Nze because he viewed the 2023 coup as a continuation of the malpractice of the previous regime.

 “General Oligui Nguema led the country with the same people who plundered the country, the former members of the Bongo regime.
 I will not vote for him,” he said.